Beverly McDonald

-Beverly McDonald (born 15 February 1970 in Saint Mary, Jamaica) is a Jamaican sprinter.
+Beverly McDonald (born 15 February 1970) is a Jamaican sprinter.
 Her accomplishments include winning the silver medal in the 4 × 100 m relay at the 2000 Olympics and the gold medal in the same event at the 2004 Olympics.
-She also won the bronze medal at the 2000 Summer Olympics in the 200 m race.
+She also won the bronze medal at the 2000 Summer Olympics in the 200 m race, after Marion Jones was disqualified in 2007 due to doping violations, although it would take until the 2024 Summer Olympics for McDonald to be presented with the actual bronze medal.

+McDonald was an All-American sprinter for the TCU Horned Frogs track and field team, placing runner-up in the 100 m and 200 m at the 1993 NCAA Division I Outdoor Track and Field Championships.

 Beverly McDonald is the sister of Michael McDonald.